yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcimageeditorpalettebar-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Ta metoda zwraca wartość FAŁSZ.
+Ta metoda zwraca wartość FALSE.

 ## <a name="see-also"></a>Zobacz też